First Time User? Enroll now.

 Lymph node involvement at diagnosis

-Lymph node involvement at diagnosis is associated with an inferior prognosis, and clinical and/or imaging evaluation is performed before treatment and preoperatively.
+Lymph node involvement at diagnosis is seen in about 23% of patients with rhabdomyosarcoma and is associated with an inferior prognosis.[52,69] Clinical and/or imaging evaluation is performed before treatment and preoperatively; these findings are incorporated into the initial staging and grouping of a patient with rhabdomyosarcoma.
 Sentinel lymph node identification by appropriate methodology can aid in this evaluation.
 Suspicious nodes are sampled surgically with open biopsy preferred to needle aspiration, although this may occasionally be appropriate.
 Pathologic evaluation of clinically uninvolved nodes is site specific; in the United States, it is performed for extremity sites or for boys older than 10 years with paratesticular primaries.

 Refer to the Molecular Characteristics of Rhabdomyosarcoma section of this summary for more information.